Joel Embiid bullies Victor Wembanyama, breaks Wilt Chamberlain's 76ers record with historic 70-point night - Yahoo Sports

 Embiid, MVP favorite?

-Embiid's entangled in yet another MVP race alongside co-favorite Jokic.
+Embiid's entangled in yet another MVP race alongside co-favorite Nikola Jokić of the Denver Nuggets.
 The pair have combined to win the league's last three MVP trophies.
 Embiid's monster effort on Monday on the heels of a scorching streak likely gives him the edge as the NBA passes the midpoint of the regular season.

 Monday's was Embiid's second big effort against a fellow star big man in four games.
-Last Wednesday, he posted 41 points, 10 assists and seven rebounds while outdueling Jokic in a 126-121 win over the Denver Nuggets.
-Monday also marked Embiid's 21 straight game with 30 points or more.
+Last Wednesday, he posted 41 points, 10 assists and seven rebounds while outdueling Jokić in a 126-121 win over the Nuggets.
+Monday also marked Embiid's 21st straight game with 30 points or more.

 It's been a remarkable span for one of the game's most dominant players.
 But nothing before from Embiid has come close to his historic effort Monday night.